CICS-530/pollutantAPI/README.md

 ## Development and Deployment
 This project is developed using CakePHP version 2.6.
-Travis-CI along with automated deployments are planned and should be coming within the next couple days.
+Automated deployments are planned and should be coming within the next couple days.

 Unit tests have been created using PHPUnit.